Recreation Professions Requirements

 • Recreation Management & Outdoor Leadership - For students seeking a career in outdoor education, municipal parks and recreation, commercial recreation and tourism, campus recreation, community or nonprofit recreation agencies, camp management, and expedition/trip-based programs.

-• Therapeutic Recreation/Recreational Therapy - For students seeking a career as a recreational therapist or a related profession in the allied health field.
-Also suitable for students seeking graduate degrees in related fields such as occupational therapy and rehabilitation.
+• Therapeutic Recreation/Recreation Therapy - For students seeking a career as a recreational therapist or a related profession in the allied health field.
+This specialization is also suitable for students seeking graduate degrees in related fields such as occupational therapy and rehabilitation.
 Recreation therapy employment settings include adaptive sports centers, behavioral health centers, geriatric services, physical medicine/rehab, and community special recreation.
 Students are eligible to apply for the Recreational Therapist/CTRS exam from NCTRC upon completion of the degree requirements.

-Students majoring in recreation professions are required to complete 39 credit hours of University Core Curriculum courses, 9 credit hours of major core, 51 credit hours of specialization area, and 21 credit hours of electives.
+Students majoring in recreation professions are required to complete 39 credit hours of University Core Curriculum courses, 65 credit hours of one REC Specialization Area listed above, and 16 credit hours of electives.
 A grade of ‘C’ or better is required in all Recreation prefix required courses.
-Students may not enroll in REC 300, REC 301, and REC 305 more than two times without faculty consent.
-Majors will take at least 6 credit hours of internship.
+Students may not enroll in REC 300, REC 301, REC 303, REC 304, REC 305, REC 306, and REC 330 more than two times without faculty consent.
+Majors will take 12 credit hours of internship upon the completion of all other coursework.
 The internship can be completed in fall, spring, or summer semesters.
 In order to be admitted to internship courses, students must have a grade point average of 2.50 and the consent of the instructor.

 Students majoring in recreation professions can use their elective hours to complete a minor.
-Suggested minors include, but are not limited to: Animal Science/Equine Studies, Studio Art, Environmental Studies, Healthcare Management, Horticulture, Hospitality Tourism Event Management, Long Term Care Administration, Psychology, and Rehabilitation Services.
+Suggested minors include, but are not limited to: Animal Science, Studio Art, Environmental Studies, Healthcare Management, Horticulture, Hospitality Tourism, & Event Management, Long Term Care Administration, and Psychology.

 Bachelor of Science (B.S.) in Recreation Professions Degree Requirements